 It seems hard to believe that we’re on the downswing of summer already.
-Maybe it seems like the 2017-2018 school year just ended and now we’re talking about establishing routines for the new 2018-2019 school year.
-While most districts still have about a month before the official first day of class, it’s a good idea to start thinking about those new routines now.
+Maybe it seems like the previous school year just ended and now we’re talking about establishing routines for the upcoming school year.
+It’s a good idea to start thinking about those new routines now.
 Unfortunately, dental health is one that many parents and students alike seem to forget.

 Keep Up with a Toothbrushing Routine